 - 415-416.
-French Literature of the Eighteenth Century.
+FRENCH LITERATURE OF THE EICHTEENTH CENTURY.
 This course aims to acquaint the student with the development of the literary, philosophical, political, and social currents in France from the decline of seventeenth century classicism to the eve of the Revolution.
 Special emphasis is placed on study of Diderot and the Encyclopedie and on the life and works of Marivaux, Beaumarchais, Voltaire, Monesquier, Chenier, and Rousseau.
 Prerequisite: A survey of French Literature.
 3 credits each semester. - 457-458.
-French Civilization.
+FRENCH CIVILIZATION.
 A comprehensive and systematic study of the development of the French nation.
 Conducted in French.

 461-462.
-French Literature of the Seventeenth Century.
+FRENCH LITERATURE OF THE SEVENTEENTH CENTURY.
 This course presents French Classicism through the masterpieces of Corneille, Racine, Moliere, and other authors of the "golden period" in French letters.
 Conducted in French.
 Prerequisite: A survey of French Literature.

-- 463-464.
-French Literature of the Nineteenth Century.
+463-464.
+FRENCH LITERATURE OF THE NINETEENTH CENTURY.
 This course aims to bring out the characteristics of the great literary movements of the century: romanticism, realism, and symbolism.
 The development of the novel, the drama, and poetry in France is traced through the century.
 Conducted in French.
-Prerequisite: A survey of French Literature. - 3 credits each semester. - 465-466.
-The Negro in French Literature.
-The Negro character and author in French literature, history and civilization, from the Chanson de Roland to the present, with special emphasis on the eighteenth, nineteenth and twentieth centuries.
+Prerequisite: A survey of French Literature.

+- 465-466.
+THE NECRO IN FRENCH LITERATURE.
+The Negro character and author in French literature, history, and civilization, from the Chanson de Roland to the present, with special emphasis on the eighteenth, nineteenth and twentieth centuries.
 3 credits each semester. - 501.
 OLD FRENCH.
 This course in the morphology and phonology of the French language will trace the evolution of the language from the spoken Latin to the modern French.
 Texts in old French, including the Chanson de Roland, will be read.
 Prerequisite: A knowledge of Latin and modern French.
 3 credits first semester. - 502.
-French Literature of the Sixteenth Century.
+FRENCH LITERATURE OF THE SIXTEENTH CENTURY.
 A study of Rabelais, Ronsard, Montaigne and other important literary figures of the sixteenth century.
+3 credits second semester.

 - 503. THE FRENCH ROMANTIC DRAMA.
 A study of the theater of Dumas pere, Hugo, Musset, Merrimee and Vigny.
 Pre-romantic influences, both French and foreign, are also considered.
 3 credits first semester. - 504.
 THE FRENCH REALISTIC DRAMA.
 The French theater of the second half of the nineteenth century, from Dumas fils to Brieux.

-505. Honore de Balzac.
+505. HONORE DE BALZAC.
 An intensive study of the great novelist.

-507. Cours de Style.
+507. COURS DE STYLE.
 This course is devised to enable advanced students of the French language to acquire a feeling for and a familiarity with French style.
 It seeks to give a mastery of those difficulties of syntax and idiomatic locutions so necessary for correct literary expression.